yousefkotp/Egyptian-Arabic-ASR-and-Diarization/README.md

 # ASR For Egyptian Dialect

-This repo is a submission for Speech Squad team for MTC-AIC2 Phase 1 challenge.
-The repo contains the code for our experiments conducted to train an ASR model for the Egyptian dialect.
-We reached a score of `17.406720` (the lower the better) on the test set ranking 7th on the leaderboard.
-Our approach provides **real-time speech recognition** reaching an average of 62ms without preprocessing and 140ms with preprocessing per audio sample.
-Our model perform competitively compared to those having better score but with much higher latency.
-The model is based on the FastConformer architecture and is trained using the CTC loss function.
-The model is pretrained on a synthetic dataset generated using GPT-4o and OpenAI TTS and fine-tuned on the real dataset provided by the competition.
+This repository is the submission from the Speech Squad team for the MTC-AIC 2 challenge.
+It contains the code for our experiments in training an Automatic Speech Recognition (ASR) model for the Egyptian dialect.
+We propose a novel four-stage training pipeline that enabled our model to achieve a Mean Levenshtein Distance score of `10.250869` on the test set, with lower values indicating better performance.
+Our model utilizes the FastConformer architecture and incorporates both Connectionist Temporal Classification (CTC) and Recurrent Neural Network Transducer (RNN-T).
+The four stages of our pipeline include pretraining on a synthetic dataset generated using GPT-4o and OpenAI's Text-to-Speech (TTS), followed by training on the real dataset with CTC, further training with RNN-T, and finally fine-tuning on adaptation data.
+This comprehensive approach allowed us to maximize the model's performance and adaptability to the Egyptian Arabic dialect.

 ## Table of Contents
 - [ASR For Egyptian Dialect](#asr-for-egyptian-dialect)